tenox7/wfm/README.md

 ## Deployment scenarios

-Setting chroot(2) and binding to ports below 1024 requires root user or capability set on the binary file.
-Depending on whether you bind to port :80, :443 or :8080 and whether chroot is performed by wfm itself or service manager you can run it as a regular user or root user.

 ### Systemd

 An example service file is provided [here](service/systemd/wfm80.service).
-By default it starts the process as root to allow to bind to port 80.
-You can specify destination directory in `-chroot=/datadir` and user to run as in `-setuid=myuser`.
-WFM will automatically chroot and setuid after port bind is complete.
+Much like other web servers, WFM starts the process as `root` to bind to port 80.
+Then it setuids to a desired user specified with `-setuid=myuser`.
+Similarly the process performs chroot to a directory specified with `-chroot=/datadir`.

 You can specify Systemd `User=` other than root if you also use `RootDirectory=` for chroot and use non privileged port (above 1024, eg 8080), or your binary has adequate